Anarchist symbolism: Black flag

 The origins of the black flag as an anarchist symbol are uncertain.
-In any case, by the early 1880, Black was already an anarchist color, for example Black International was the name of a London-based British anarchist group founded in July 1881, the Mano Negra ('Black Hand'), an alleged anarchist organization in Spain were strongly associated with anarchism.
+In any case, by the early 1880, Black was already an anarchist color; for example, Black International was the name of a London-based British anarchist group founded in July 1881, and the Mano Negra ('Black Hand'), an alleged anarchist organization in Spain, was strongly associated with anarchism.

 For the black flag specifically, it was flown in the 1831 Canut revolt, in which black represented the mourning of liberty lost for those Lyonnese silk workers - although they weren't anarchist.
+The question of the black flag was debated in 1881 in Lyon's circles, when the anarchist Claude Bernard opposed the removal of the black flag during a meeting.
+He declared that keeping this flag was necessary to honour the Canut revolt, the Lyon revolts of 1848, and the Lyon Commune (1871).

-In September 1882, the Black Band ('Bande Noire'), autonomous groups of anarchist or anarchist influenced miners in Saône-et-Loire - an area close to Lyon where the Canuts had flown the black flag - published a communiqué in the Lyonnese anarchist L'Étendard révolutionnaire ('The Revolutionary Standard') where they said : 'the 'Black Band' is the 'Band of Misery', the black flag we have raised is the flag of hunger, of strike, of all-out struggle on the ground of the social revolution, of the annihilation of capital, of employers, of the exploitation of man by man'.
+The following year, the Black Band, a group or groups of insurrectionary anarchist miners connected to the anarchists of Lyon, published communiqués in the Lyonnese anarchist L'Étendard révolutionnaire ('The Revolutionary Standard') where they retook the black flag as a symbol - on the first such occurrence, they said : 'The 'Black Band' is the 'Band of Misery', the black flag we have raised is the flag of hunger, of strike, of all-out struggle on the ground of the social revolution, of the annihilation of capital, of employers, of the exploitation of man by man'.

 Front page of Le Monde illustré depicting Louise Michel carrying the black flag and inciting demonstrators to loot a bakery during the demonstration of 9 March 1883.
 Her flag has the inscription 'Bread or Death' but it's not certain that something was written on it during the event.

 However, this association of a specific black flag with anarchism did not occur on a big scale until the demonstration of 9 March 1883.
 During this demonstration, Louise Michel, a figure of anarchism - who was in Lyon in early 1883 while Kropotkin and 65 other anarchists were targeted for their alleged support to the Black Band activities, and who was herself always dressed in black, carried a black flag made from a rag and a broom, against hunger and poverty.